Sandy4321/PAN16/README.md

 The system used the character n-gram features together with K-means clustering.
 The number of clusters were optimized using Silhouette Coefficient. <br \>
 Initially, we also tried to use word embeddings as the features.
 However, since the results didn't show any significant improvement, we decided to use character n-grams in our final software.<br \>

-We have created word2vec model for Dutch (see under "model" directory) and used Google word2vec binary model (you have to download it by your own and put it under "model" directory)
+We have created word2vec model for Dutch (see under "model" directory) and used Google word2vec binary model (you have to download it by your own and put it under "model" directory).